History of slavery in the Muslim world: Slavery in India

-The Delhi sultanate obtained thousands of slaves and eunuch servants from the villages of Eastern Bengal (a widespread practice which Mughal emperor Jahangir later tried to stop).
+The Delhi sultanate obtained many servants, including eunuchs, from the villages of Eastern Bengal (a practice which continued till the Mughal Empire.
+Jahangir and Aurangzeb both took action to crush the practice of castrating slaves to be made eunuchs.).
 Wars, famines and pestilences drove many villagers to sell their children as slaves.
-The Muslim conquest of Gujarat in Western India had two main objectives.
-The conquerors demanded and more often forcibly wrested both Hindu women as well as land owned by Hindus.
+The Muslim conquest of Gujarat in Western India had two main objectives: the conquerors demanded and more often forcibly wrested both non-muslim women as well as land owned by non-muslims.
 Enslavement of women invariably led to their conversion to Islam.
-In battles waged by Muslims against Hindus in Malwa and the Deccan plateau, a large number of captives were taken.
-Muslim soldiers were permitted to retain and enslave prisoners of war as plunder.
+In battles waged by Muslims against Hindus in Malwa and the Deccan Plateau, a large number of captives were taken.
+During war times, Muslim soldiers were permitted to retain and enslave non muslim prisoners of war as plunder.

 The first Bahmani sultan, Alauddin Bahman Shah is noted to have captured 1,000 singing and dancing girls from Hindu temples after he battled the northern Carnatic chieftains.
 The later Bahmanis also enslaved civilian women and children in wars; many of them were converted to Islam in captivity.
+Though, the Bahmanis were notably religiously tolerant, incorporating many Hindus and non-Muslims into their administration, preserving Hindu traditions and customs, and making peace with non-Muslims in their empire.

 During the rule of Shah Jahan, many peasants were compelled to sell their women and children into slavery to meet the land revenue demand.

+Slavery in Iran

+Peoples from the caucases and east africa were the primary kinds of eunuchs for Safavid Iran.
+Eunuchs also came from Gulf of Bengal and Malabar in India for the Safavid court of Iran according to Jean Chardin.
+Sir Thomas Herbert accompanied Robert Shirley in 1627–9 to Safavid Iran.
+He reported seeing Indian slaves sold to Iran, "above three hundred slaves whom the Persians bought in India: Persees, Ientews (gentiles [i.e. Hindus]) Bannaras [Bhandaris?], and others." brought to Bandar Abbas via ship from Surat in 1628.

+Ethiopian slaves, both females imported as concubines and men imported as eunuchs were imported in 19th century Iran.
+Sudan, Ethiopia, Tanzania and Zanzibar exported the majority of slaves to 19th century Iran.